SGDInstitute/apollo/content/collections/pages/mblgtacc/vendor-fair-maker-market.md

         content:
           -
             type: text
-            text: 'Send us a note with any questions or comments about the Vendor Fair or Maker Market.'
+            text: 'Send us a note with any questions or comments.'
       -
         type: set
         attrs: